theanujdev/theanujdev/README.md

 </p>
 <br>

-I'm a pre-final year CSE undergraduate at the Army Institute of Technology, Pune.
+I'm a final year CSE undergraduate at the Army Institute of Technology, Pune.
 I'm a self-taught full-stack developer and have worked with many clients and startups/companies during my internship, freelancing, and contract work.

 I love mentoring curious minds, public speaking, building projects, participating in hackathons, working on product management strategies, meeting new people, playing chess, basketball, etc.